 Every day in Namche, at local time 3:00 o’clock, the entire bar hosts movie show.
 Mostly, it is a documentary about Sherpa and Mountaineering.
 The big movie screen can be enjoyed with some drinks and popcorn.
 Look for a bar showing “Into Thin Air” and you can enjoy the most sold mountaineer’s blogs in visual.
 Better reserve your arrangement in advance at the “Café Danphe Bar “, where you can enjoy a free pool table and popcorn.

 14. Try Hot Belgium Wafers in Namche Bazar

-There is newly opened wafers shop in Namche Bazaar.
-You can ask to anyone about the location of SPCC (Sagarmatha Pollution Control Committee) office.
-Shop of Hot Belgium Wafer is located just in front SPCC office.
+There is a newly opened wafers shop in Namche Bazaar.
+You can ask anyone about the location of SPCC (Sagarmatha Pollution Control Committee) office.
+The shop of Hot Belgium Wafer is located just in front SPCC office.
 The owner is a pretty friendly guy name, Phurba Lama.
 Enjoy Hot Belgium Wafer and Cup of Coffee.

 15. Buy accomplishment certificate at checkpoint below Namche

 On your way down you are supposed to make exit-entry at the checkpoint of Namche.
 The guard at check post will ask whether you would like to take the certificate with you or not.
 It will cost you approximately USD 3.5 (NRs.
 350).
 Your name, country and journey date will be mentioned on accomplishment certificate.
 Apart from that, the places you have visited will be tick marked on the certificate.